quchen/geb-miu-puzzle/README.md

 GEB MIU-puzzle graphs
 =====================

-(Written around the end of 2012.)
+(Initially written around the end of 2012.)

 The problem
 -----------

-In Douglas Hofstadter's book *Gödel, Escher, Bach*, he presents the reader a puzzle:
+In Douglas Hofstadter's book *Gödel, Escher, Bach*, the reader is presented the following puzzle:

 There are words consisting of the letters `M`, `I` and `U`.
 A word can be transformed into another word using one of four rules: